JohannesSchorr/M-N-Kappa/docs/source/theory/deformations.rst

 Introduction
 ============

-In the following the computation of deformations from curvatures are described in :ref:`general <theory_deformations_general>`.
+In the following the computation of deformations from curvatures are described in :ref:`general <theory.deformations.general>`.
 Further detailed description is given for deformation computation of composite structures acting as a solid section and under consideration of the load-slip-behaviour of the shear connectors.

 .. _theory.deformations.general: